How to Clean Messy Data in Excel: Step-by-Step Guide

 • Extract first name: =LEFT(A2, FIND(" ",A2)-1)

-• Extract numbers from text: Use TEXTSPLIT or a combination of MID and ROW
+• Extract numbers from text: =TEXTBEFORE(A2, " ") or =TEXTAFTER(A2, "-") in Microsoft 365; a combination of MID and SEQUENCE for older versions

 9. Use Flash Fill

 Excel's Flash Fill (Ctrl+E) is magic for pattern-based cleaning.
-Type the desired result for 2-3 rows, then press Ctrl+E — Excel detects the pattern and fills the rest.
-Works for:
+Type the desired result for 2-3 rows in the column next to your source, then press Ctrl+E — Excel detects the pattern and fills the rest.
+For recurring data cleaning tasks, Power Query can automate the entire process.
+Flash Fill works for:

 • Name reformatting ("Smith, John" → "John Smith")